Explore our website

 AllergyWise is the easiest way to learn about anaphylaxis, the risks of severe allergies and how to safely manage them, conveniently from your home or workplace, wherever and whenever it suits you.

-We are the Anaphylaxis Campaign.
-We are the only UK wide charity operating solely for the growing numbers of people at risk from severe allergic reactions and anaphylaxis.
+The Anaphylaxis Campaign are the only UK wide charity operating solely for people at risk from severe allergic reactions.
+Click here to find out who we are, what we do and who supports us.